dacarras/r4sda/README.md

     inspect random intercept spreadings, for unconditioned and conditioned models.
 This version adds the grand of the model to the random effect, depicting the latent mean in return.
-  - `remove_labels()` it remove labels from a data frame.
-It aids the use of data frame for other packages and software that needs plain data for their use.

   - \[…\]

+## Misc

+  - `local_path()` aids the generation of relative working folders, by turning relative locations into a absolute folder paths.
+Note: only tested in Mac machines.

-## Example
+# Example

 This is a basic example which shows you how to solve a common problem: